opengovfoundation/madison/docs/README.md

     * *Unpublished*: Only accessible by the sponsor of the document
     * *Private*: Not listed on the front page, but accessible by anyone who has the direct link
-* `Verify Accounts`
-  * Verified users are presented as such on the public facing side of the application.
-This is a way to separate notable accounts from the average registrant.
-  * Users request verified status from their `Account Settings` page and must be approved by a site admin.
 * `Verify Sponsors`
   * Sponsors can be used for different organizations, legislative offices, or individuals.
 Users request to create a sponsor from their `Sponsor